SHIRISH-30/SEM-5-EXPERIMENTS/README.md

-# SEM 5 EXPEIMENT Repository
+# SEM 5 EXPERIMENT Repository

 Welcome to the **SEM 5 EXPERIMENTS Repository**, a central hub for accessing a wide range of experiments and their respective outputs for various courses.
 Whether you're enrolled in PCE-2, DWM (Data Warehousing and Mining), SE (Software Engineering), or CN (Computer Networks), this repository is designed to streamline your learning process by providing comprehensive experiment materials and results in one convenient location.